RedHatWorkshops/openshiftv3-ops-workshop/standing_up_hosts_on_ec2.md

 * using `t2.large` as the instance size
 * using a **20GB** extra disk for Docker Storage
-* *not assigning a Security Group created i.e, the nodes will be added to the default security group in your subnet*
+* not assigning a Security Group created i.e, the nodes will be added to the default security group in your subnet

 **Note** Substitute your own username to identify owner when you create tags below.

+We are also associating a public ip address to each node for Internet connectivity.
+This is not ElasticIP, but just a PublicIP.
+AWS requires a PublicIP for this instance to get internet access!

 **Node 1**